SmartBear/har-java/README.md

 # har
-A Java library to read from har format and to write in har format
+A Java library to read and write logs in har format